billtlee/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 // The pallet's runtime storage items.
 // https://substrate.dev/docs/en/knowledgebase/runtime/storage
 decl_storage! {
-    trait Store for Module<T: Trait> as TemplateModule {
+    trait Store for Module<T: Config> as TemplateModule {
         /// The storage item for our proofs.
         /// It maps a proof to the user who made the claim and when they made it.
         Proofs: map hasher(blake2_128_concat) Vec<u8> => (T::AccountId, T::BlockNumber);